Bob Ferguson (politician): Arlene's Flowers lawsuit

-The couple had been previous clients of Stutzman for nine years until they had requested her services for their wedding, which she refused to do based upon her religious view on same sex marriage.
+The couple had been clients of Stutzman for nine years before they requested her services for their wedding, which she refused to do based upon her religious view of same-sex marriage.
 Stutzman filed a counter-suit, stating that Ferguson's lawsuit was an attempt to force her to violate her religious beliefs.
-Stutzman and her attorneys at the Alliance Defending Freedom requested that the lawsuit be dismissed, as they alleged that the suit didn't show that the couple had suffered any financial injury to their business or property.
-Judge Sal Mendoza Jr. ruled that the lawsuit could continue, as the time and travel spent traveling to Arlene's Flowers and finding another florist did count as financial injury.
+Stutzman and her attorneys at the Alliance Defending Freedom requested that the lawsuit be dismissed, alleging that the suit failed to show that the couple had suffered any financial injury to their business or property.
+Judge Sal Mendoza Jr. ruled that the lawsuit could continue, as the time and cost of traveling to Arlene's Flowers and finding another florist counted as financial injury.

-On February 18, 2015, Benton County Superior Court Judge Alexander Ekstrom ruled she had violated the state's anti-discrimination law.
-On February 19, 2015, Stutzman stated she would appeal the ruling.
-On March 27, 2015, Judge Ekstrom ordered Stutzman to pay a $1,000 fine, plus $1 for court costs and fees.
+On February 18, 2015, Benton County Superior Court Judge Alexander Ekstrom ruled that Stutzman had violated the state's anti-discrimination law.
+On February 19, 2015, Stutzman said she would appeal the ruling.
+On March 27, 2015, Ekstrom fined Stutzman $1,000 plus $1 for court costs and fees.

 On November 15, 2016, Ferguson personally argued at the Washington Supreme Court hearing, which was held before an audience in Bellevue College's auditorium.
-On February 16, 2017, the Washington Supreme Court ruled unanimously against the florist.
-In the court's opinion, Justice Sheryl Gordon McCloud wrote neither the U.S. Constitution's Free Exercise Clause nor its Free Speech Clause gave the florist any right to refuse to participate in the wedding.
-On June 25, 2018 the Supreme Court of the United States vacated this decision and sent it back for rehearing in light of the Masterpiece Cakeshop v.
+On February 16, 2017, the Washington Supreme Court ruled unanimously against Stutzman.
+In the court's opinion, Justice Sheryl Gordon McCloud wrote that neither the U.S. Constitution's Free Exercise Clause nor its Free Speech Clause gave Stutzman the right to refuse to participate in the wedding.
+On June 25, 2018, the Supreme Court of the United States vacated this decision and sent it back for rehearing in light of the Masterpiece Cakeshop v.
 Colorado Civil Rights Commission decision.
 On June 6, 2019, the Washington Supreme Court unanimously ruled against Stutzman again, finding no evidence of religious animus.

 Comcast lawsuit

-On August 1, 2016, Ferguson announced that the State of Washington would sue telecommunications company Comcast over deceptive consumer practices.
+On August 1, 2016, Ferguson announced that Washington state would sue telecommunications company Comcast over deceptive consumer practices.
 The $100 million consumer protection lawsuit was filed over 1.8 million individual violations of the state's Consumer Protection Act.
+The court's ruling resulted in $9.1 million in civil penalties against Comcast and required restitution to customers, but the court rejected some of the complaint's allegations about repair fees.

 Executive Order 13769

-President Donald Trump signed Executive Order 13769 on January 27, 2017, which effectively banned entry to the United States for ninety days for non-citizens and refugees from seven Middle Eastern countries.
-On January 30, Ferguson and Governor Jay Inslee announced that the State would file a legal challenge against President Trump, as well as relevant administrative secretaries, to overturn the order, arguing that it was a case of religious discrimination.
+On January 27, 2017, President Donald Trump signed Executive Order 13769, which effectively banned non-citizens and refugees from seven Middle Eastern countries from entering the U.S. for 90 days.
+On January 30, Ferguson and Governor Jay Inslee announced that the State would file a legal challenge against Trump, as well as relevant administrative secretaries, to overturn the order, arguing that it was a case of religious discrimination.

 Ferguson filed suit within 72 hours, with statements of support from Washington-based companies, including Amazon and Microsoft.
-In the United States District Court for the Western District of Washington on February 3, 2017, U.S. District Judge James L. Robart ruled in Ferguson's favor for a temporary restraining order on the enforcement of the travel ban nationwide.
+On February 3, U.S. District Judge James L. Robart of the United States District Court for the Western District of Washington ruled in Ferguson's favor for a temporary restraining order on the enforcement of the travel ban nationwide.